darrarski/ScrollingBackgrounds/README.md

 ## Description

 [`BackgroundController`](ScrollingBackgrounds/BackgroundController.swift) allows to add background views to `UIScrollView`.
 Each background can have customized layout behaviour, so its position or size updates automatically when scrolling.
-You can use on of included layouts:
+You can use one of included layouts:

 - [`TopBackgroundLayout`](ScrollingBackgrounds/TopBackgroundLayout.swift) - makes background stays on content top
 - [`CenterBackgroundLayout`](ScrollingBackgrounds/CenterBackgroundLayout.swift) - centers the view in visible area